 We listen to what young people are telling us about what they want and need to protect, maintain and improve their mental health and we are here to offer what we can so that they can take the decisions that are right for them.

-This simple guide outlines some guidance and resources that young people have told us that they find useful, along with more details on what our youth group does.
+This page outlines some guidance and resources that young people have told us that they find useful, our own suggestions and a link to more information on what our own youth group does.

 Mental health is something we all have, and it can go up and down and change, just as our physical health can.
 Young people have had to face serious challenges over this period which has had a big impact on their mental wellbeing, or ‘mental health’.

 Our volunteers say: